-During the summer, the long fjords constitute the life nerve in the Arctic nature of Svalbard.
+During the summer, when the sea ice is melted away the long fjords become the hotspots for any life in the Arctic nature of Svalbard.
 This is where the seabirds nest in mountain cliffs, where the fox hunts for goose eggs in the beach zone, and where the polar bear hunts for seals on the ice floes by the glaciers.
 Billefjorden in the innermost part of Isfjorden is precisely such a fjord with a buzzing animal life in the summer.
 At the same time, Billefjorden offers a fantastic mountain and glacier landscape, as well as many cultural monuments from previous human activities on Svalbard.
 In the course of this trip, we will explore the fjord from the sea route, just like the old Arctic discoverers.
 Four entire days of kayak paddling will guarantee you a rich Svalbard experience.

-Good planning, nice tour mates and careful preparations are half the trip!
-It is therefore important that all participants are in place in Longyearbyen on Monday afternoon.
-The guide will pick you up at your choice of accommodation at 4 pm.
-During the afternoon, you will have the opportunity to get acquainted with the other participants and to make sure you brought the necessary equipment.
-The guide will brief you on the planned route and give you an updated weather forecast.
-We will pack and prepare the kayaks for the next day before we end the meeting.
+Good planning and careful preparations are part of the trip, and important that all participants are in Longyearbyen on Monday afternoon.
+The guide will pick you up at your choice of accommodation at 4 pm for a first meeting and the preparations of the tour.
+You will have the opportunity to get to know the other participants and the guide will help you check if you brought the necessary equipment.
+You will get an update on the plan and the weather forecast.
+We will spend some time packing and preparing the kayaks for the next day before we end the meeting.
 Those who need to supplement their equipment will have time to do so before the sporting goods stores close at 6 pm.

 We will take our time kayaking in this area.
 Large chunks of ice continually calve from the glacier, which limits how close to the glacier we can get.
-Seals are usually very curious about the kayaks, so there can be many exciting photographic opportunities here.
-This camp is set up in Brucebyen (Bruce town), which was founded by the Scots in 1919.
+Seals are usually very curious about kayakers, so there can be many exciting photographic opportunities here.
+On our way out of Adolfbukta we pass by Brucebyen (Bruce town), which was founded by the Scots in 1919.
 Like many others, they discovered that mining for minerals on Svalbard is an expensive business, and the cabins were abandoned after a few years.
+After we paddle a little further and put up camp for the night.
 The length of this journey is about 12 km.

 In front of us lies Billefjorden and the horizon.
 We paddle towards the sun, out to Phantomodden, which is the last stop on the tour.
 On the way, the landscape begins to open up, and wide tundra plains dominate the coast.
 We will have time to discuss the events of the previous days, and enjoy the silence of travel in the kayaks.
 We will be picked up in the afternoon and will return back to Longyearbyen around 7 pm.
 The length of this journey is about 18 km.